Nova Scotia players cannot access a provincially regulated online casino. However, many residents use offshore platforms that accept NS players.

 3. GoldSpin Casino – extensive game variety with variable withdrawal timing

-GoldSpin has one of the biggest game libraries of any casino from Nova Scotia, and withdrawal times vary depending on the size and timing of the request.
+GoldSpin carries one of the biggest game libraries of any casino from Nova Scotia, though withdrawal times vary depending on the size and timing of the request.

 - Interac deposits processed within 12 minutes